 1996

-Rain fell on the morning of the race, but again the start was only delayed by a few minutes.
+Rain fell on the morning of the race, but like the previous year, the start was delayed by only a few minutes.
 After the command to start engines was given, a miscommunication by officials saw them shut the engines off when it appeared to be raining again.
 Within a few moments, however, the engines were re-fired and the field pulled away for the parade and pace laps.
 The race was run to completion without additional delay.
-Although a post-race downpour soaked the departing spectators.
+Some time after the checkered flag, a post-race downpour soaked the departing spectators.

 1997